Even experienced players often don’t know what Netrake is, nor how it is calculated

 First, players themselves have nothing directly to do with Netrake, rather it’s a crucial element for us as an affiliate because it helps determine how we are paid by our partner online poker rooms.
 This applies to every affiliate, and different deals/races/promotions and so on are rated based on a player’s Netrake.

 The calculation of Netrake is quite simple: we take generated rake and subtract all costs.
 However, there are minor differences in the mechanics depending on the online poker room, due to there being certain costs that some poker rooms do not deduct and instead pay for themselves, while others deduct everything.
 To help explain, let’s use GGPoker as an example.
 Factoring in the relevant elements gives us the following equation:

 Rake (after deducting PVI) – Fish Buffet/Platinum Weekly Status (Rakeback) – Welcome Bonus –Transaction fees – Won Tournament Tickets – Tournament Overlay(MTT) = Netrake

 (N.B.
 GGNetwork promotions such as the Daily Rake Races or Jackpots have no connection with a player’s netrake)

 Now let’s take a look to Natural8.
-They are in the same network but the calculation is different after changes were made on 01.07.2020.
-You’ll see in this calculation that we arrive at Real Netrake with a considerably less favourable outcome than at GGPoker, especially while Welcome Bonus is running.
+They are part of the same network, but the calculation is different after changes were made on 01.07.2020.
+You’ll see in this calculation that we arrive at Real Netrake with a considerably less favourable outcome than at GGPoker, especially while the Welcome Bonus is running.
 This is because the Affiliate has to cover 100% of the costs, as well as transaction fees.
-For this reason, the player also has to pay 100% of the costs (Welcome Bonus, Transaction Fees) and at the end, we deduct it from the price that the player receives from our rake race.
+For this reason, the player also has to pay 100% of the costs (Welcome Bonus, Transaction Fees) and, at the end, we deduct this from the prize that the player receives from our Rake Race.